jettisonjoe/config_files/README.md

 config_files
 ============
-A collection of user-level config files for Linux systems.
-Files and directories are structured as they would be relative to a Linux user's home directory.
-Use them by symlinking to the files in this collection.
+A collection of user-level config files and other extras for Linux systems.

 **.bashrc** - Universal bash startup file.
 Sources ~/.bashrc_local for machine-specific bash startup commands.
+Can be symlinked from ~/.bashrc.

+**.fonts/** - User-installed font files.

+**.fonts.conf** - Config to actually enable user-installed fonts.

+**gnome-terminal-conf.xml** - Gnome terminal config file.
+Generate with:
+    gconftool-2 --dump '/apps/gnome-terminal' > [filename]
+Use with:
+    gconftool-2 --load [filename]

 **.i3/** - Configuration directory for the i3 window manager.
+Cannot be symlinked.

 **.i3status.conf** - Config file for i3 window manager's status line (usually at the bottom of the screen).